PSA Method Calculator

 Q. Which game does this work for?

-Any FPS with a linear sensitivity scale — Valorant, CS2, Apex, Overwatch, R6, COD, etc. The algorithm is game-agnostic; only the conversion to in-game units differs.
+Any FPS with a linear sensitivity scale can use the PSA method.
+The algorithm is game-agnostic; only the conversion to in-game units differs.

 Q. Do I need to change my DPI?